sunnivin/python-dependency-inferno/README.md

 # The dependency inferno

-This repository contains a [talk](https://sunnivin.github.io/a-new-core/talk/slides.html) about the so called dependency hell in Python and how the package manager [uv](https://docs.astral.sh/uv/) can help us on the way.
+This repository contains a [talk](https://sunnivin.github.io/a-new-core/talk/slides.html) about the so called dependency hell in Python and how the package manager [uv](https://docs.astral.sh/uv/) can help us deal with it on the way.